Juan Perón: Jewish and German communities of Argentina

+Perón sought to recruit the Jewish community into his Peronist support base as to broaden the support for his "New Argentina" and also dispel the accusations of fascism.

+In 1947, Perón founded Organización Israelita Argentina (OIA), the Jewish wing of the Peronist Party, in attempt to promote his ideology amongst the Jewish community.
+While OIA failed to attract much support of Argentinian Jews, it became an intermediary between Perón and the Jewish community.
+Argentinian Jews entered dialogue with Perón through IOA, securing favors and concessions.
+Jewish newspapers in Argentina particularly praised the socialist nature of Perón's planned economy, leading to limited expressions of support.
+Peronism allowed the Jewish community to actively participate in the political life of Argentina; Jewish writer Isaías Lerner remarked: "The triumph of Perón meant a greater participation of the [Jewish] community in the political arena.
+For the first time in Argentina's political history, a political party courted our community."

+In the book Inside Argentina from Perón to Menem, author Laurence Levine, also former president of the U.S.–Argentine Chamber of Commerce, writes that "although anti-Semitism existed in Argentina, Perón's own views and his political associations were not anti-Semitic".

 Argentina signed a generous commercial agreement with Israel that granted favourable terms for Israeli acquisitions of Argentine commodities, and the Eva Perón Foundation sent significant humanitarian aid.
 In 1951 during their visit to Buenos Aires, Chaim Weizmann and Golda Meir expressed their gratitude for this aid.

 U.S. Ambassador George S. Messersmith visited Argentina in 1947 during the first term of Juan Perón.
 Messersmith noted, "There is not as much social discrimination against Jews here as there is right in New York or in most places at home..."
-According to Raanan Rein, "Fewer anti-Semitic incidences took place in Argentina during Perón’s rule than during any other period in the 20th century.”
+According to Raanan Rein, "Fewer anti-Semitic incidences took place in Argentina during Perón's rule than during any other period in the 20th century."